10 Signs of a Good Kindergarten Classroom

 "skills," or relying on standardized tests to assess children's success.

-time, recess, and individual and group activities in addition to those
+snack time, recess, and individual and group activities in addition to those

 activities we think of as traditionally educational.
 Developmentally

-appropriate kindergarten classrooms encourage the growth of
+appropriate TK classrooms encourage the growth of children’s self-esteem, their

-their individual strengths.
-Kindergarten children will continue to
+Transitional Kindergarten children will continue to

 develop control of their own behavior through the guidance and